Nest Egg

 Background

 I recently took a class on dark patterns and the manipulative use of design.
-For our final project, we were put into groups and worked with a client to build their dream.
-With the goal of reducing the amount of dark patterns, the client had, but still giving them a product they enjoyed.
-As for my group, we were given the idea of Nest Egg, an app for kids that promotes parenthood and helps kids learn while having fun in a game-like setting.
+For our final project, we were put into groups and worked with a client to build their dream product.
+Our goal was to create their ideal product while reducing the amount of dark patterns the client had.
+My group was given the idea of Nest Egg, an app for kids that promotes parenthood and helps kids learn through a fun, game-like experience.

-In short, we looked at games like My Talking Tom, Pou, and even the very missed Fig-pals from the Figma software to find our design feel, and from there, created a similar game with the added use of micro-transactions, as we realized there would be no way to truly remove all of the dark patterns.
+In short, we studied games like My Talking Tom, Pou, and the much-missed Fig-pals from Figma to find our design style.
+From there, we created a similar game, including micro-transactions, since we realized there was no way to completely remove all dark patterns.

-If you’re curious to get more in-depth with the designs or just want to look at the pictures of our process, look below. 🤙
+If you’re curious to dive deeper into the designs or just want to check out pictures of our process, look below. 🤙

 Starting out

-We started out by creating a figjam file in order to gather our thoughts on how to concur the quest of creating an app for kids that would help them learn about parent-hood.
+We started by creating a FigJam file to gather our ideas on how to tackle the challenge of creating an app for kids that helps them learn about parenthood.

 Figjam brainstorm to gather our ideas